<img alt="" src="https://secure.moat4shot.com/222772.png" style="display:none;">

 Blog Image Template UPDATED (21)

-Let’s start with these seven ideas for building intrinsic motivation in the classroom, before going on to explore the crucial role of simulations, and why educators benefit from intrinsically motivated students.
+Let’s start with these seven ideas for building intrinsic motivation in students, before going on to explore the crucial role of simulations, and why educators benefit from intrinsically motivated students.

 Provide Opportunities for Autonomy